 Most CPG businesses, especially groceries, recognize different persona types, identified by their affinity to the package size and units they consume.
 For example, B2B vs. B2C, families vs. singles, and so on.
 Having the unit granularity in the feed (for example, 6-pack vs. 4-pack) enhances affinity collection.
 We recommended creating a column that clusters the various packages into human-readable groupings such as “Small” “Medium”, and “Large” packages.

-Private label (CPG)
+Private label or sponsored items (CPG)